probinso/color-pollution/README.md

 - [Insect Behavior](#)
 - [Plant Life](#) (plant growth)

 The primary [contributors](./AUTHORS.md) of this course have developed a tool that can be tailored to address any of the above topics.
-However, you will see in the introduction section that we focusing our discussion towards light pollution and how it impacts data obtained by telescopes that use CCD (Charge Coupled Device) arrays.
+However, you will see in the [./ASTRO.md](Introduction) section that we focusing our discussion towards light pollution and how it impacts data obtained by telescopes that use CCD (Charge Coupled Device) arrays.

 ---